netliferesearch/promptfinder/docs/FIREFOX_DEVELOPMENT_SETUP.md

-# Firefox Extension Development Setup
+# Firefox Extension Development for DesignPrompts

-This document outlines the complete Firefox development environment for the PromptFinder extension.
+This document outlines the complete Firefox development environment for the DesignPrompts extension.

 ## Quick Start